 Assistant Professor, Faculty of Science - Computing Science

-This topics course is designed for new course offerings that may be offered in a given term.
+This topics course is designed for a one on one individual study course between a student and an instructor.
 Prerequisites are determined by the instructor in the course outline.
 See Note (3) above.